 Husband had advised the court that the parties were still living together.
 However, the wife had not been informed that a default hearing had been scheduled.

 Nevertheless, the court refused to vacate the default judgment.
-Wife had waited 18 months to set her motion to vacate the default judgment.
+The wife had waited 18 months to set her motion to vacate the default judgment.
 The court did find the husband’s behavior distasteful.
-But, wife had simply sat on her rights too long.
+But, the wife had simply sat on her rights too long.